 Smoked hams are readily available at your local grocery store year-round, and are pre-cooked.
 So we’re essentially doctoring it and warming it through.

-Ingredients for Baked Ham Recipe with Honey Mustard Ham Glaze and Apples:
+How to Make This Spiral Baked Ham Recipe with Mustard Glaze

 To fit the standing ham in your oven, remove one oven rack and lower the other rack to the lowest position.
-Preheat the oven to 350 degrees F. Line a large-rimmed baking sheet with foil and set the spiral ham on top.
+Preheat the oven to 350 degrees F. Line a large rimmed baking sheet or roasting pan with foil and set the spiral ham on top.

 Peel and core the apples, then slice them into paper-thin rounds with a sharp knife.